anilkonac/snake-ebiten/README.md

 A snake game written in Go using the [Ebiten](https://ebiten.org/) game library.

 ## Features
-- Smooth movement
+- Smooth and gridless movement.
-- No grid system
 - Pixel-precise teleportation

 ## Play